TauferLab/ICPP23_ORANGES/README.md

 . ./setup_fido.sh
 ```

+How to setup Fido with oneAPI:
+1. Go to Download the Intel oneAPI Base Toolkit to retrieve the oneAPI base toolkit.
+Select the correct OS and package manager for your system and click on the link titled “View Installation Instructions”
+2. Follow the guide that is written out.
+After installing the oneAPI Base Toolkit, install the Intel oneAPI HPC Toolkit.
+Instructions for this should be on the same page after scrolling down.
+3. To compile with DPCPP, add the following line to the top of the Src_Fido/CMakeLists.txt and the Src_Fido/fido/CmakeLists.txt files
+* set(CMAKE_CXX_COMPILER “dpcpp”)

 ## Dependencies

 Below is a list of dependencies for running Fido.
 If you follow the steps in the section above on "Installation", each of these should be set up on your system.